-It is recommended the Council of Governors:
+It is recommended the Board of Directors:

-- 5. Approve the proposed amendments to the Harrogate and District NHS Foundation Trust Constitution, and recommend the Trust Board of Directors. - 6.
-Note the process to select the Stakeholder Governor, as agreed by the Harrogate Healthcare Facilities Management Limited Board. - 7.
-Note the forthcoming process to undertake a review of the Constitution during early 2018. - 8.
-Agree the refreshed terms of reference for the Constitution Review Working Group.
+- 1. Notes that on 3 February 2018 the Council of Governors approved the proposed amendments to the Harrogate and District NHS Foundation Trust Constitution. - 2.
+Approves the proposed amendments to the Harrogate and District NHS Foundation Trust Constitution. - 3.
+Notes the process to select the Stakeholder Governor, as agreed by the Harrogate Healthcare Facilities Management Limited Board. - 4.
+Notes the forthcoming process to undertake a review of the Constitution during early 2018.